PREVIEW-U.S. banks' Q3 profits set to shrink on economic risks, deal slump

 Banks typically earn more when interest rates rise because they can charge customers more to borrow.
 But their fortunes are also tied to the health of the broader economy.

-The Federal Reserve has raised benchmark rate from near zero in March to the current range of 3.00% to 3.25% and signalled more increases.
+The Federal Reserve has raised the benchmark rate from near zero in March to the current range of 3.00% to 3.25% and signalled more increases.
 While rising rates tend to buoy bank profits, the broader risk of an economic downturn sparked by high inflation, supply-chain bottlenecks and the war in Ukraine could weigh on future earnings.
-While higher rates are expected to boost net interest income at the two largest U.S. banks, JPMorgan and Bank of America, the jump in borrowing costs has also hurt their mortgage and auto-lending businesses by cooling demand.
+Higher rates are expected to boost net interest income at the two largest U.S. banks, JPMorgan and Bank of America Corp BAC.N, but the jump in borrowing costs has also hurt their mortgage and auto-lending businesses by cooling demand.

 "The concern is that rates will rise too much and slow the economy or push it into a recession," said Matt O'Connor, an analyst at Deutsche Bank, wrote in a research note.

-Analysts expect profits at JPMorgan to drop 24%, while net income at Citigroup and Wells Fargo are forecast to decline 32% and 17%, respectively, according to Refinitiv I/B/E/S data.
+Analysts expect profit at JPMorgan to drop 24%, while net income at Citigroup and Wells Fargo is forecast to decline 32% and 17%, respectively, according to Refinitiv I/B/E/S data.

 Analysts expect Bank of America's third-quarter profit to fall nearly 14%, with robust growth at its consumer division estimated to partially offset the decline in advisory fees.

-The S&P 500 bank index .SPXBK is down almost 26% this year.
-Shares of Goldman Sachs GS.N and Morgan Stanley MS.N, which are not part of the index, are down 20% and 17% respectively during the same period.
+The S&P 500 bank index .SPXBK is down almost 30% this year.
+Shares of Goldman Sachs and Morgan Stanley, which are not part of the index, are down 21.4% and 19.5% respectively during the same period.

 STEEP FALL

-JPMorgan President Daniel Pinto told investors last month that he expected the bank's investment banking fees to fall between 45% to 50% in the third-quarter.
+JPMorgan President Daniel Pinto told investors last month that he expected the bank's investment banking fees to fall between 45% and 50% in the third-quarter.

 For some investment-banking businesses, weakness was exacerbated by a decline in large private-equity buyouts.
 Dealmaking in that market dropped 54% to $716.62 billion in the third quarter from the same period last year, according to Dealogic data.